isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-08-12-post-Resource Page for The Conflict in the Middle East.md

 ****

-**Listen**:

-<a target="blank" href="https://www.channelnewsasia.com/podcasts/classroom-cce-lessons-difficult-topics-moe-schools-students-heart-matter-podcast-4194666">Heart of the Matter Podcast: How Can Teachers Help Kids Understand Controversial Topics?</a>, Podcast, Channel News Asia, 15 Mar 2024

-****

 **Key Reports From Singapore**

 <a target="blank" href="https://www.straitstimes.com/world/middle-east/singapore-will-work-with-middle-east-partners-to-do-more-to-deliver-humanitarian-assistance-vivian">Singapore will work with Middle East partners to do more to deliver humanitarian aid: Vivian</a>, The Straits Times, 29 Sep 2024